 You can have them tested at most auto parts stores for free.
-Be sure to have them do a "load test.
+Be sure to have them do a load test.
 This test puts a load on the battery to see if it is good and is much more accurate than any other test.

 You should also check your battery cables and connections.
 If there is any corrosion or if they are loose they can cause this very problem.
 You can use a mix of baking soda and water to clean them up.

 It could also be a starter or starter solenoid problem.
-If it is faulty it can cause this type of clicking noise.If the battery tests good then you probably need a new starter.
+If it is faulty, it can cause this type of clicking noise.If the battery tests good then you probably need a new starter.

 It is also possible that you have some type of wiring problem in the ignition circuit.
 You could also just have loose or corroded battery cables.

-When my 2006 cobalt lt 2.2 liter sits for over a few hrs it will not start on the first try but it has always started the second try.
-This problem just started a few days ago, I can tell that the ignition is working fine but it sounds like it isn't getting gas or something.
+When my 2006 Cobalt LT 2.2 liter sits for over a few hrs, it will not start on the first try but it has always started the second try.
+This problem just started a few days ago.
+I can tell that the ignition is working fine but it sounds like it isn't getting gas or something.

-In order to do this you will need a duel pressure tester and a spark tester.
+In order to do this you will need a fuel pressure tester and an inline spark tester.
 Test the fuel pressure when it won't start and test the spark when it won't start.
 If the fuel pressure is low then you are looking at a fuel pump, or regulator problem most likely.

 fire and gas to the fuel rail.
 Smoke comes out of the air filter?
-HELP PLEASE.
+HELP

-There are three main things that are needed in order for your car to start.
-Spark, fuel, and compression.
-Along with this is timing.
-Since you already have spark and fuel we should be able to safely say that the problem is likely related to compression and/or timing.
+Three main things are needed for your car to start: spark, fuel and compression.
+Timing is required as well.
+Since you already have spark and fuel, we should be able to safely say that the problem is likely related to compression and/or timing.

-If the rotor is not pointing to the right spark plug wire then you might have a timing belt/chain problem.
+If the rotor is not pointing to the right spark plug wire, then you might have a timing belt/chain problem.
 Sometimes they will slip or the gears or belt will wear and cause the timing to become misadjusted.